Discover network devices

 The tabs displayed on the Network Sonar wizard depend upon the SolarWinds products you have installed.

-This enables you to discover devices in several ways:
+This wizard enables you to discover devices in several ways:

 - Enter a range of IP addresses to monitor